Flights disrupted at Thomas Cook's Nordic arm as it battles to survive

 Hundreds of thousands of holidaymakers were stranded by the collapse of London-based Thomas Cook, the world’s oldest travel firm.

-Close to 35,000 holidaymakers from the Nordics were traveling with the company at the time of the announcement.
+Close to 35,000 holidaymakers from the Nordics were travelling with the company at the time of the announcement.